ryanpag3/rosco/bot/README.md

 ### Docker

 Feel free to take a look at the [Dockerfile](Dockerfile) and [buildDocker.sh](./buildDocker.sh) files for information on how to build the bot docker container.

+If you are looking for information on using the docker containers, please refer to [https://hub.docker.com/repository/docker/ryanpage/rosco](https://hub.docker.com/repository/docker/ryanpage/rosco)